lenderpanel

 Recently asked questions about conveyancing in Cambridgeshire

-I am buying my first flat in Cambridgeshire with a loan from Norwich and Peterborough Building Society.
-The sellers refused to move on the amount so I negotiated 6k of fixtures and fittings instead.
-The estate agent advised me not inform my solicitor about the side-deal as it may affect my mortgage with the bank.
+I'm purchasing my first flat in Cambridgeshire with a mortgage from Nottingham Building Society.
+The sellers refused to budge the amount so I negotiated £7000 of fixtures and fittings instead.
+The sale representative told me not inform my solicitor about this extras as it would affect my loan with the bank.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.